10 Reasons to Visit Pittsburgh in October – It Is Finally Fall

 Visit Pittsburgh for a Penguins Game

 Thankfully, there are a number of great games coming up throughout the month!
-The Penguins come out of pre-season's final home games (October 2nd and 4th) with regular season games at home on the 10th, 14th, 24th, 26th, 28th, and 30th.
+The Penguins come out of pre-season with regular season games on the 9th, 16th, 18th, 29th, and 31st in October!

-The Steelers play two home games in 2023 on September 8th and 29th-both at 1pm, the Pitt Panthers play at home on October 14th at 6:30 PM, and the Riverhounds play their final games on October 7th at 7:30pm and October 14th at 4pm!
+The Steelers play three home games in 2024 on October 6th, 20th, and 20th, the Pitt Panthers play at home on October 12th and 24th, and the Riverhounds play their final games on October 12th and 26th at 7pm!

 Leave a Comment